saxena-mayur/Weight-Uncertainty-in-Neural-Networks/Contextual Bandit/README.md

 to make Bayes converge, it is also possible to decrease the weight of kl. maybe use exponential reweighting ? that is strange.

+A3: it is good !
+BBB is doing better than greedy ! we will try with different learning rate and start with empty or non empty buffer.

+results: use empty buffer to start with and use lr = 1e-5 for best overall performance, 1e-4 to show biggest difference between bbb and greedy.

+this run is not very good. performance is not good compared to previous experiment.

+A3b : try with lr 1e-4
+A3c : buffer is not completed : just do steps on available mushs.

+A4: all experiments with all greedy agents.

+Comments:
+- very sensitive to initialization.
+If we initialize